yuzhenqin90/yuzhenqin90.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: Homepage
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <a href='https://www.ru.nl/en'>Radboud University</a>, Nijmegen, Netherlands.

 profile:
-  align: right
+  align: left
-  image: prof_pic.jpg
+  image: YQin.png
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Office: MM 03.385</p>
+    <p>Email: yuzhen.qin@ru.nl</p>

 news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am a Tenure-Track Assistant Professor in the Department of Machine Learning and Neural Computing in [Donders Institute](https://www.ru.nl/donders/) for Brain, Cognition and Behaviour at [Radboud University](https://www.ru.nl/en), the Netherlands.
+I am also a member of Dutch Brain Interface Initiative ([DBI2](https://dbi2.nl/about-dbi2)), a multi-institude consortium backed by a substantial 10-year grant totaling € 21.9M.

+I obtained my Ph.D. in Dec.
+2019 from [University of Groningen](https://www.rug.nl), the Netherlands, advised by [Prof. Ming Cao](https://www.rug.nl/staff/m.cao/).
+I received my M.E. from Wuhan University in 2015.
+From 2020 to 2023, I was a Postdoctoral Researcher with [Prof. Fabio Pasqualetti](https://www.fabiopas.it/index.html) in the Department of Mechanical Engineering  at the University of California, Riverside.